juranki/sveltekit-cdk/packages/constructsv2/README.md

  [![npm version](https://badge.fury.io/js/@sveltekit-cdk%2Fconstructsv2.svg)](https://badge.fury.io/js/@sveltekit-cdk%2Fconstructsv2)

-## WARNING: Not for production use!!
+> ### WARNING: Not for production, yet!!
+>
+> No compatibility between versions is garanteed while in [initial development](https://semver.org/#spec-item-4).
+It's recommended to use exact version in `package.json` to avoid suprices.

 Use constructs from this package to add SvelteKit site to your CDK v2 project.